So, you have a new puppy…..

-Puppies First Day
+Puppies First Day at Training

 Like Children heading for School for the first time, a Puppies first day can be a daunting experience.
 Even their parents can feel a little lost.
 At Eastern our aim is to make you and your Puppy feel welcome right from the start.
 Believe me within a very short time your new Puppy and you will be feeling comfortable.